RaXephon/resource-links/ref_sheets/README.md

  5. MACHINE LEARNING CHEAT SHEET
  6. SUPERVISED LEARNING SUPERSTITIONS CHEAT SHEET<br>
     Ryan Compton created a cheat sheet that contains his notes and superstitions about common machine learning algorithms.
 This is a quick reference guide that will help all the people learning or giving interviews.
+ 7. MACHINE LEARNING ALGORITHM CHEAT SHEET<br>
+    Created by Laura Diane, this is a very simple but useful machine learning cheat sheet that will help you understand more about algorithms and where to use them.
+ 8. CHEAT SHEET – 10 MACHINE LEARNING ALGORITHMS & R COMMANDS<br>
+    Created by Ajitesh Kumar, this article contains 10 popular machine learning algorithms and related R commands and package information.
+This cheat sheet will help beginners to understand more about the algorithms and how to use it further.

 *****